 Scientists who work in this area of the world most often rely on measurements of the ice cap’s various glacial tongues (e.g., Caribou, Turner, Coronation glaciers) and ice core analyses.

 The sobering findings confirm that the glaciers of Penny Ice Cap are rapidly retreating.
 Just like Montana’s Glacier National Park, these glaciers will cease to exist one day in the future.
-Without them, they will also cease to transform the Auyuittuq National Park into the wholly different place that it is now.
+Without them, they will also cease to transform the Auyuittuq National Park into a wholly different place than it is now.

 But it can also be a symbol to communicate the importance of places like Baffin Island, whose staggering and wild beauty can never truly be described only with words.

 Todd’s woodcuttings are an awe-inspiring juxtaposition of real-life and imagination.
 They are at once dreamlike and detailed, with an ability to convey how it might feel to stand in a place so ancient and pristine.

 Pictured below are the woodcuttings from his trip to the Penny Ice Cap, featuring the Blackfoot Glacier and the Swiftcurrent Glacier.
 They also hang on the wall of our office here at NEMO and are something we get to admire every day.
 We hope that they also inspire you to notice the beauty of our natural world, from the epic to the ordinary, no matter what kind of adventure you may embark on.